-For prefilter $B1=\infty$, we verify that, for high SNR, the four synchronizer jitter-SNR curves tend to be similar.
-However, for low SNR, the variant asynchronous by both at rate with versions manual (ab-m) and automatic (ab-a) are better than the variant asynchronous by positive at quarter rate with versions manual (ap-m/4) and automatic (ap-a/4).
+For prefilter B1=∞, we verify that, for high SNR, the four synchronizer jitter-SNR curves tend to be similar.
+However, for low SNR, the variant asynchronous by both at rate with versions manual (ab-m) and automatic (ab-a) are better than the variant asynchronous by hybrid at quarter rate with versions manual (ab-m/4) and automatic (ah-a/4).